KabirSamsi/KabirSamsi/README.md

 ## Experience
 - I research programming language theory, formal verification and computer architecture abstractions at <a href="https://capra.cs.cornell.edu/" target="_blank">CAPRA</a>, where I am fortunate to be advised by [Adrian Sampson](https://www.cs.cornell.edu/~asampson/) and [Anshuman Mohan](https://www.cs.cornell.edu/~amohan/).

-- I am a senior member \& developer on Cornell's <a href="https://www.cs.cornell.edu/projects/cms/cmsx/" target="_blank">CMSX</a> research \& project team where I am fortunate to be advised by [Andrew Myers](https://www.cs.cornell.edu/andru/).
+- I am a senior member \& developer on the <a href="https://www.cs.cornell.edu/projects/cms/cmsx/" target="_blank">CMSX</a> research/project team where I am fortunate to be advised by [Andrew Myers](https://www.cs.cornell.edu/andru/).

 - I have spent the last three semesters as Head Teaching Assistant of Cornell's [foundational course](https://cs3110.github.io/textbook/chapters/intro/3110.html) in functional programming, theoretical CS and advanced data structures.
 I priorly taught and assisted teaching at number of organizations and courses.